View full guide »

 Canadian investors abroad can also bring similar claims against their host country's government under the numerous investment treaties between Canada and foreign countries.

-The USMCA introduces significant changes to the investor-state arbitration scheme for Canada.
+The USMCA introduces significant changes to the investor-state arbitration scheme for Canadian investors in their dealings in the US and Mexico.
 Under the new agreement, Canada is completely excluded from the investor-state arbitration provisions.
-There will no investor-state arbitration claims against Canada and Canadian investors will not be allowed to file claims for damages against the USA or Mexico.
-However, the agreement includes a “sunset clause” that allows U.S. investors already present in Canada to use investor-state arbitration for another three years.
-Following the three-year period, American companies will be required to use Canada’s domestic court system for any legal challenges.
+There will be no investor-state arbitration claims against Canada and Canadian investors will not be allowed to file claims for damages against the USA or Mexico.
+However, the agreement includes a "sunset clause" that allows U.S. investors already present in Canada as of July 1, 2020 to use investor-state arbitration for another three years (expiring June 30, 2023).
+Following the three-year period, the only recourse will be State-to-State dispute settlement if the U.S. government were to bring a claim against Canada on a U.S. investor's behalf.
+Otherwise, American companies will be required to use Canada's domestic court system for any legal challenges.
 American and Mexican investors will continue to have access to investor-state arbitration against each other, but the rights in the USMCA are significantly limited when compared to what was available under NAFTA.